lloydwindrim/hyperspectral-autoencoders/README.md

 - number of layers in the encoder (and decoder) - this is the length of the list 'encoderSize'
 - number of neurons in each layer of the encoder - these are the values in the 'encoderSize' list.
 The last value in the list is the number of dimensions in the latent vector.
 - the activation function which proceeds each layer and the function for the final decoder layer - activationFunc and activationFuncFinal
-- the method of initialising network parameters (e.g. xavier improved) - weightInitOpt
+- the method of initialising network parameters (e.g. xavier improved) - 'weightInitOpt'
 - which layers of the encoder to tie  to the decoder, such that they share a set of parameters - these are the values in the list 'tiedWeights'
 - whether the network uses skip connections between corresponding layers in the encoder and decoder - specified by the boolean argument skipConnect